Powerlifting Gear and Equipment Guide

 Which enters into the next point.

-If you’re going to use one, know how to use it as well.
+If you’re going to use a powerlifting belt, know how to use it as well.
 Simple putting it on as tight as possible will actually make things worse.

 The goal is to build intra-abdominal tension.
 This is done by performing the valsalva maneuver—simply put, you inhale deeply and use that big breath to push out against the belt.